It’s hard to believe now, but there was a time when rolling news wasn’t a thing.

 Genius, simple idea, that hadn’t been done.
 (I think?)

-What, you mean what if some NEWS happens?
+What?
+You mean we could look bad if some actual NEWS happens?

-Jesus!
-Lighten up sister, it’s a joke, a bit of fun!
+Lighten up, it’s just a bit of fun!

-She was having none of it, out went half the work, (including our favourite script – the plane hijacking one: After the news announcer says ‘that’s the end of the news’, a plane hijacker puts down his gun, takes a seat and starts reading a newspaper.)
+Out went half the work.
+(Including our favourite script – We see a plane hijacking, cut to a news anchor ‘And that’s the end of tonights news’, cut back hijacker stop hijacking, he puts down his gun, takes a seat and starts reading a copy of Hello.)

-But we still shot these five, with Ringan Ledwidge helping us make fun of the idea that the news stopped when the announcer said ‘That’s the end of the news”.
+But we still shot these five, Ringan Ledwidge helped us make fun of the idea that the news stopped when the announcer said ‘That’s the end of the news’.

-The campaign ran from the second week in September 2001.
+The campaign hit televisions and streets the second week of September 2001.

-It was all taken off air and billboards straight away.
+It was all taken off air and billboards immediately.

-After that, nobody needed ads to understand the benefits of rolling news.
+After that, nobody needed ads to explain the benefits of rolling news.